oliviabarrick/cert-auth/README.md

   name: username
 ```

-Without an RBAC policy set, a user has no permissions.
+Without an RBAC policy set, a user has no permissions by default.

+# Related Projects

+* [kubehook](https://github.com/planetlabs/kubehook) is a similar design and inspiration for this project, but uses Kubernetes webhook authentication, which requires setting flags on the Kubernetes API server.
+In some environments (Digital Ocean managed Kubernetes), this is not possible.